Naseband/SAMP-MissileStuff/CAMissiles/README.md

 	Launches a missile.
 	Returns Missile ID or -1 if invalid.

+	mode - Missile Mode (see above)

 	ttl - Time-to-Live in ms

+	speed - Missile Speed in m/s

-	step - Step Distance (1.0 or greater recommended for fast Missiles)
+	step - Step Distance in m (1.5 or greater recommended for fast Missiles)

-	jitter - Setting this to 0.01 will make the Missile "wobble" slightly.
+	jitter - Missile Jitter in m/step.
+Setting this to 0.01 will make the Missile "wobble" slightly.
 0.1 or greater will make the Missile go all around the place.

 	skill - Used for Homing Missiles.
-0.0 = straight line, 1.0 = instant turns.
+0.0 = tracking has no effect, 1.0 = instant turns.

-	down_force - Used for Artillery.
+	down_force - Used for Artillery in m/step.

 	target_id, target_x, etc. - Used for Homing Missiles.
 Depending on the target_type these have to be filled accordingly.